-Subspecialty-Specific Background and Intent: Qualifications other than pediatric endocrinology certification by the American Board of Pediatrics (ABP) or American Osteopathic Board of Pediatrics (AOBP) will be considered only in exceptional circumstances.
-For a program director without pediatric endocrinology certification from the ABP or AOBP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:
+Effective 2025, the program director is expected to hold current subspecialty certification in pediatric hospital medicine.
+Qualifications other than pediatric hospital medicine certification by the ABP will be considered only in exceptional circumstances.
+For a program director who has not achieved pediatric hospital medicine certification from the ABP, the Review Committee will consider the following criteria in determining whether alternate qualifications are acceptable:

-- completion of a pediatric endocrinology fellowship program - scholarship within the field of pediatric endocrinology; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in the pediatric endocrinology, and pediatric endocrinology presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - current clinical activity in pediatric endocrinology
+- completion of a pediatric hospital medicine fellowship program - scholarship within the field of pediatric hospital medicine; specifically, evidence of on-going scholarship documented by contributions to the peer-reviewed literature in pediatric hospital medicine, and pediatric hospital medicine presentations at national meetings - leadership and/or participation on committees in national pediatric subspecialty organizations - · current clinical activity in pediatric hospital medicine